hageboeck/OpenlabLecture/README.md

 This repository contains CUDA exercises for CERN Openlab's GPU lecture.
 There's two methods to work on these exercises:

 ### Method 1: Ssh / Terminal
 - Find a computer with a GPU.
-At CERN, you can e.g. use `ssh -X lxplus-gpu.cern.ch` for access to shared GPUs.
+At CERN, you can e.g. use
-- If you use lxplus, type `scl enable devtoolset-9 /bin/bash` to set up a compiler that supports c++17.
+  - `ssh -X lxplus-gpu.cern.ch`
+  - `ssh -X lxplus8-gpu.cern.ch`
+  - `ssh -X lxplus9-gpu.cern.ch`
+  for access to shared GPUs.
 - Clone this repo `git clone https://github.com/hageboeck/OpenlabLecture.git`
-- `cd OpenlabLecture`
+- `cd OpenlabLecture/source`
 - Use a terminal-based editor such as vim, nano, emacs to edit the files or try graphical editors like geany etc if you have an X client on your computer.
 - Compiling the executables.
     - Try it manually using `nvcc -O2 -g -std=c++17 <filename>.cu -o <executable>`